dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 #### Standard Resource Classes

-In general, each project using Knora must define its own subclasses of `kb:Resource`.
+In general, each project must define its own subclasses of `kb:Resource`.
 However, the Knora base ontology provides some standard subclasses of `kb:Resource`, which are intended to be used by any project:

 - `Region`: Represents a region of a `Representation` (see [Representations](#representations)).